rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Using the mpOutrankingDigraphs module
 `````````````````````````````````````

-A refactored and streamlined multiprocessing :py:mod:`mpOutrankingDigraphs` module for even faster computing bipolar outranking digraphs with up to several hundreds of decision actions has been recently added to the Digraph3 resources (see Line 21 below).
+A refactored and streamlined multiprocessing :py:mod:`mpOutrankingDigraphs` module for even faster computing bipolar outranking digraphs with up to several hundreds or thousands of decision actions has been recently added to the Digraph3 resources (see Line 21 below).

 .. code-block:: pycon
    :linenos: